 NFCC conducts early, regular, and late registration each term.
+These important registration dates and deadlines are published in the academic calendar found in each term's Schedule of Classes and also published on the NFCC website - www.nfcc.edu.
 Students are encouraged to register early to avoid closed classes.
 The student is responsible for meeting course prerequisites prior to registering.
-A student may be administratively withdrawn from those courses for which he or she is not eligible.
+A student may be administratively withdrawn from those courses for which he/she is not eligible.